-- Student must complete 18 units (6 courses) from the list of courses offered for the Bridge MBA Program and receive a grade of 3.0 or better in each course
+- Student must complete 18 units (6 courses) from the list of courses offered for the Bridge MBA Program and maintaining an average GPA of 3.0.

 - Student will meet with the graduate student adviser every semester prior to registering for classes.

-- Previous business courses cannot be used to waive foundation or advanced courses.
+- Previous business courses cannot be used to waive prerequisite or advanced courses.